jakubmisek/php-dotnet-projects/mjaschen/phpgeo/readme.md

-# phpgeo - A Simple Geo Library for PHP
+# phpgeo - A Simple Geo Library

 phpgeo provides abstractions to geographical coordinates (including support for different ellipsoids) and allows you to calculate geographical distances between coordinates with high precision.